-Remove the negative battery cable.
 With the vehicle on a solid, level surface chock the front wheels.
-Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicle's weight.
+Raise the vehicle by the rear axle and remove the rear wheels.
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
+Remove any jounce bumper bracket that is not mounted flush with the frame which will interfere with the operation of the air helper springs see Figure "B".
+Jounce bumpers located under the frame rail may be left in place.
 This installation assumes that there is no load in the bed of the truck.
+Remove the negative battery cable.